 “If you were an animal what would you be?”

 Recently when I looked at my blog’s draft posts, I saw this one which was drafted 7 years ago and never published, along with other dozens of unfinished pieces.
-It’s amazing how you could have so many ideas to write about and then end up finishing only one of them annually, or at least it’s my case.
-However, it’s also great to observe how you have changed throughout the years.
+It’s amazing how one could have so many ideas to write about and then end up finishing only one of them annually, or at least it’s my case.
+However, it’s also great to observe how one has changed throughout the years.
 Below is what I wrote in 2012 vs. 2019.
 Read the rest of this entry »

 I have heard about “climate change” for a long while, but just like everybody else, I never really gave it a serious thought.